-Indigenous tourism operators are providing opportunities for visitors to their Country to appreciate more about their rich cultures and learn more about our shared history.
+Indigenous tourism operators are providing opportunities for visitors to their Country to appreciate their rich culture and learn more about our shared history.
 Reconciliation requires us to face our past, sit with the tensions of where we find ourselves now, and together, enact our desired future: moving forward while looking back.

-Led by PhD candidate Nikki Curtin, this project is exploring how Indigenous tourism can support the processes and goals of reconciliation to achieve a more just, equitable and sustainable nation.
+Led by PhD candidate Nicole Curtin this project is exploring how Indigenous tourism can support the processes and goals of reconciliation to achieve a more fair and sustainable society.

 Would you like to be involved?

-We are hoping to speak to people who have participated in Aboriginal tourism as tourists to hear about your thoughts and experiences.
-We can speak online, over the phone, or in person in Perth.
+We are hoping to speak to people who have participated in Aboriginal tourism to hear about your thoughts and experiences.
+You might be an Indigenous tourism operator, or maybe you have attended a cultural tour, a workshop, an event, a rally or even a museum or art gallery.
+It would be great to speak with you!
+We can meet online, over the phone, or in person in Perth.

-If you are interested in participating or would like any further information, please email me at email@example.com or phone/message on 0458480458.
+If you are interested in participating or would like any further information, please email email@example.com or phone/message 0458 480 458.

 This project has approval from the Charles Darwin University Human Research Ethics Committee (clearance reference number H19019).

 Through engaging in Aboriginal tourism activities across Western Australia and the Northern Territory and spending time with tourism hosts and their visitors, Nicole is seeking to understand more about the two-way processes of reconciliation.